bit-broker/website/content/en/docs/getting-started/install-local.md

 For consistency across the system, in local and development mode we use a set of standard _logical server name and port_ for addressing the three principle API services.

 This helps with readability and removes ambiguity, since some APIs share resource names.
-Also it reduces confusion, if you start multiple API servers on the same physical machine.
+Also, it reduces confusion, if you start multiple API servers on the same physical machine.

 #### Logical Server Names